“What are the best journals for art journaling?” is one of the most frequently asked questions here at Artjournalist.

 #2: Moleskine Artist Plus Sketchbook

-#2: Canson XL Mixed Media Pads
+#3: Canson XL Mixed Media Pads

+#4.
 Strathmore Mixed Media Journals

-Want to Make Your Own Journal?
+#5.
+How About Trying to Make Your Own Journal?

 It’s not nearly as difficult as it may seem, and if you are on a tight budget, you can likely create it with simple materials you already have at home.

 This is a prototype journal I created using some interesting materials.
-It may not be the prettiest to look at yet (it is “bare bones basic”!) – but that’s the fun part of creating a junk journal!
+It may not be the prettiest to look at yet (it is a prototype after all, so very “bare bones basic”!) – but that’s the fun part of creating a junk journal!